httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Syntax {#abnf-syntax}

-Informally, the Set-Cookie response header contains the header name "Set-Cookie" followed by a ":" and a cookie.
-Each cookie begins with a name-value-pair, followed by zero or more attribute-value pairs.
+Informally, the Set-Cookie response header contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
 Servers SHOULD NOT send Set-Cookie headers that fail to conform to the following
 grammar: